Stranger at My Door (1956 film)

-In 1991, a television film also entitled Stranger at My Door was released.
-The 1991 film had nothing in common with the 1956 release other than the title.

 Plot

 Outlaw Clay Anderson and his gang rob the town bank and flee in different directions.
 Clay's horse gives out and he is forced to hide at a nearby farm.
 Clay soon discovers that the farm belongs to preacher Hollis Jarret, the preacher's son and new wife.
 The preacher lets Clay stay at the farm, his faith leading him to try to convince the outlaw to turn over a new leaf.